Tulsa CountyMosquito Surveillance

 The mosquito surveillance program at THD collects mosquitoes using special mosquito traps known as gravid traps.
 The traps are checked weekly and the mosquitoes are then tested to see if any of the mosquitoes are carrying West Nile.

-As of 10/22/2021, mosquito surveillance has concluded for the 2021 season.
-There was a total of 29,677 mosquitoes collected and 26 traps testing positive for West Nile mosquitoes in 2021.
-Limited surveillance will continue on a complaint basis.
-Full surveillance will resume in May 2022.
+Full mosquito surveillance has resumed for the 2022 season.
+There was a total of 29,677 mosquitoes collected during the 2021 season with 26 traps testing positive for West Nile mosquitoes.

 Tulsa County map showing the approximate location of all traps testing positive for West Nile Virus.